 Cenotes in Holbox

-The Mayans believed that cenotes held powerful suhuy ha’, or virgin water, an origin of life.
+According to legend, divers in this cenote emerge feeling ten years younger.
+This is another one that is not easy to get to.
+The Mayans believed that cenotes held powerful suhuy ha’, or virgin water, an Cenote El Aerolito origin of life.
 In addition, for centuries these aquifers served as the main source of cold, naturally filtered water to nearby communities.
 Various minerals that filtered through the water over millions of years have created a backdrop of impressive stalagmites and stalactites.